-- Demonstrate that assessed need does not include patients that could more appropriately be seen in a lower acuity setting like outpatient primary, urgent, or specialty care. - Demonstrate policies that support patient care management to avoid preventable emergency department visits (e.g. coordination of follow-up care in a more appropriate setting). - Describe processes for monitoring, evaluating, triaging, and reducing potentially avoidable emergency department visits and report performance. - Provide policies related to emergency preparedness, including decontamination training requirements for staff.
-Demonstrate Applicant has the minimum capabilities for decontamination or clearly describe plans to acquire such capabilities (e.g. active Hazmat teams, decontamination rooms).
+- Demonstrate that assessed need does not include patients that could more appropriately be seen in a lower acuity setting like primary or urgent care. - Demonstrate policies that support patient care management to avoid preventable ED visits (e.g. coordination of follow-up care in a more appropriate setting). - Describe processes for monitoring, evaluating and reducing potentially avoidable emergency department visits and report performance. - Provide policies related to emergency preparedness, including decontamination training requirements for staff.
+Demonstrate Applicant has the minimum capabilities for decontamination or clearly describe plans to acquire such capabilities (e.g. active Hazmat teams, decontamination rooms, etc.).